MHShayek/mayevan/README.md

 # A Django project with Python3 and PostgreSQL.
-And deployed to Heroku.
+Finally deployed to Heroku.